neorack/Neoron/memlog/Tasks.md

-# Neoron Implementation Tasks
+# Development Tasks

-This document outlines the tasks for the Neoron project, categorized by priority and status.
-Refer to `status-tracking.md` for overall project progress and `roadmap.md` for future plans.
+This document tracks specific development tasks and their status.
+For high-level project status, see `status-tracking.md`.
+For implementation verification, see `Implementation-Checklist.md`.

 ## High Priority Tasks